OmarGhonimat97/reading-notes/README.md

 # Reading Notes

 This is a repo to keep track of my observations and questions from the reading assignments throughout the course.
-Is is a way to document and highlight my new knowledge.
+It is a way to document and highlight my new knowledge.
 Publish it with GitHub pages, so it becomes a live web site.

 ## Code 102 - Intro to Software Development
 ## Code 201 - Foundations of Software Development